SchmaltzyChum/AYW/README.md

 ## Annotation

-The scripts main.py, stock_news.py and ___ preforms the fetching of SIX pricing data finds major stock events and fetches news regarging that stock that was released in conjunction with that market rise/fall.
+The scripts main.py, stock_news.py and api.py preforms the fetching of SIX's pricing data finds major stock events and fetches news regarging that stock that was released in conjunction with that market rise/fall.